Tanya Tull, ScD – Founder & CEO

 A nationally recognized social justice advocate and expert in community investment programs to revitalize low income neighborhoods, Ms. Kane has worked throughout the United States with hundreds of successful nonprofit development initiatives in underserved communities and worked extensively with women-led organizations and businesses.
 Currently Ms. Kane works with SEIU’s Capital Development Group on innovative approaches to healthcare investing and community development finance with a focus on job quality and workforce issues.
 Ms. Kane was appointed the President and Chief Executive Officer of The McAuley Institute in 1984.
 For nineteen years, she led the national, nonprofit community development organization in its growth from start-up to its position as a preeminent organization serving low-income women leaders and supportive housing programs in some of the most underserved communities in the nation.
 Ms. Kane contributed to the strengthening of the community development field as a founding director of The National Community Reinvestment Coalition, the America Works Partnership, the Coalition for Low Income Community Development, and The Interfaith Funders Group.
 She has consistently been recognized for her leadership on a wide range of national boards serving as the Chairperson of the National Neighborhood Coalition; the Treasurer of The Social Compact; the Executive Committee of the National Low Income Housing Coalition; as the Chair of HUD’s Homeownership Opportunities for Women; and as Secretary of the Board for Homes for America.
 Her professional recognitions include the Women of Justice award from NETWORK, A Catholic Social Justice Lobby and the David Aschiem Friend of Housing Award.
 She was awarded an Honorary Doctorate of Humane Letters from Georgian Court College in 2001.
 In 2008, Dominican University awarded Ms. Kane the Caritas-Veritas Award.

-Michael “Mike” Neely – Former Commissioner, Los Angeles Homeless Services Authority (Los Angeles)
+Michael “Mike” Neely – Commissioner, Los Angeles County Commission for Older Adults (Los Angeles, CA)

 Mr. Neely is the founder and past director of the Homeless Outreach Program/Integrated Care System.
 The Homeless Outreach Program was founded in 1988 as a pilot program with $50,000 and four employees and grew into a multi-million dollar project with more than sixty employees.
-He served on the State Commission on Homeless Veterans, the State Commission on African American Males and Substance Abuse.
+Most recently , he was a Commissioner for the Los Angeles Homeless Services Authority (LAHSA).
+Previously, Mr. Neely served on the State Commission on Homeless Veterans, the State Commission on African American Males and Substance Abuse.
 He was a Los Angeles County Commissioner on the Narcotics and Dangerous Drugs Commission.
 He was a member of the Congressional Black Caucus Veterans Brain Trust.
 Mr. Neely served on the Downtown Strategic Plan Committee which provided the framework the downtown Los Angeles’ renaissance in the 21st Century.
 He was selected as a Hesselbein Fellow of the Peter Drucker Foundation(now Leader to Leader Institute) which provided intense training in leadership and management with some of the great thought leaders of our time including , Peter Drucker, Frances Hesselbein, Noel Tichy, Warren Bennis and Ken Blanchard.
 The fellowship also included the opportunity to be mentored by Jim Collins, author of”Good to Great.”
 Mr. Neely also served on numerous advisory boards and study groups as well as the Board of Directors of the California Association of Alcohol and Drug Program Executives.
 Mr. Neely retired in 2004 but remains active in community projects.

 NATIONAL ADVISORY COUNCIL